cardano-community/guild-operators/docs/Scripts/cntools-common.md

+!> Note that if you'd like to use Import function to import a Daedalus/Yoroi based 15 or 24 word wallet seed, please ensure that you've rebuilt your `cardano-node` using instructions [here]() or alternately ensure that `cardano-address` and `bech32` are available in your $PATH environment variable.

-This chapter describes some common tasks for wallet and pool creation.
+This chapter describes some common tasks for wallet and pool creation when running CNTools in ONLINE mode only.
 CNTools contains more functionality not described here.

 Step by Step guide to create a pool with CNTools